 Tip 5 Charcoal Grills

 If you use a charcoal grill there are a couple additional safety measures you can take.
 First, you will want to make sure your charcoal is ready to use.
 If you use starter fluid, make sure it is “Charcoal Specific” starter fluid.
 Another way to light the charcoal is with an electric starter.
 For this method, use an extension cord.
 Finally, when you are done grilling, let the coals completely cool before disposing of them.

-We hope this simple list of 5 grilling safety tips keeps you and your elderly loved one safe as you grill this summer and beyond.
+We hope this simple list of 5 grilling safety tips keeps you safe as you grill this summer and beyond.